Appendix D — Case Study Library - Overview

 Case Study 1: BlueDot - Early COVID-19 Detection

-Context: AI-powered global disease surveillance using news reports, flight data, and climate patterns.
+Context: Automated global disease surveillance using news reports, flight data, and climate patterns.

-Key Achievement: - Detected COVID-19 outbreak December 31, 2019 (9 days before WHO, 6 days before CDC) - Predicted initial spread destinations (Bangkok, Hong Kong, Tokyo, Seoul, Singapore) - Alerted clients immediately
+Key Achievement: - Alerted clients on December 31, 2019, the same date WHO’s China Country Office identified the Wuhan notice and before WHO’s January 4 public communication (WHO, 2024) - Predicted initial spread destinations (Bangkok, Hong Kong, Tokyo, Seoul, Singapore) - Alerted clients immediately

 Limitations: - Couldn’t predict pandemic severity or spread dynamics - Early warning alone insufficient without policy action